‘Big Brother 21’ Spoilers: The Power Of Veto Competition Winner’s Revealed, A Huge Blindside Could Arise

 Nicole confirmed that once Thursday hits, it’ll be her pushing hard with both Cliff and Tommy to win the Head of Household.
 That would mean that she is looking at evicting Holly, but Holly and Jackson won’t let that happen without a fight.

-If Cliff resists voting out Holly rather than Tommy Nicole, it won’t be able to happen.
-They are the only two votes unless there is a tie-breaker, and Jackson obviously would keep Holly over Tommy.
+If Cliff resists voting out Holly rather than Tommy, it won’t be able to happen.
+They are the only two votes unless there is a tiebreaker, and Jackson obviously would keep Holly over Tommy.

 The vote is days away, so almost anything can happen.
-Stay tuned for additional Big Brother 21 spoilers as the week progresses to see which route Nicole goes in terms of the next eviction.
+Stay tuned for additional Big Brother 21 spoilers as the week progresses to see which route Nicole takes in terms of the next eviction.